 - If an employee works in different regions enter the code for the region they spend the majority of their time.

 - All 30 variables contain data (the only fields that may contain no information are Ethnicity 2, Ethnicity 3, Date of Birth, Business Unit 2, Business Unit 3, End Date, Termination Reason and Management Profile.)

-What is the Workforce Data collection?
+What is the Workforce data collection?

-The purpose of the information enables:
+The purpose of this information enables: